sivafx/sivafx/README.md

   - **Content Management**: WordPress, Joomla
   - **Version Control**: Git, GitHub
   - **IDEs**: PHPStorm, VS Code
+- **Projects**:
+  1. **Online Marketplace**: A marketplace for buying and selling goods with user authentication and payment integration.
+  2. **Hotel Reservation System**: A booking system for hotels, including room management and reservation features.
+  3. **Learning Management System (LMS)**: An LMS for managing courses, assignments, and student progress.
+  4. **Event Management Platform**: A system for organizing and registering events with attendee management.
+  5. **Portfolio Website**: A dynamic website for showcasing professional portfolios and projects.

 ### 4. **JavaScript Fullstack** ⚡
 - **Frontend**: HTML, CSS, JavaScript, frameworks like React.js, Angular, and Vue.js